Take in a show when you are in New York City. credit: Catherine Parker

 MetroCards can be used on subway trains and local buses.

-Free transfers between trains in the same station.
+Free transfers between trains at the same station.

 Metro cards bend easily so keep your cards in a protected place, like a wallet.